Health department reports 24 new COVID-19 cases

-Green River District Health Department officials reported 24 additional confirmed COVID-19 cases — 12 in Daviess County, seven in Henderson County, one in McLean County, two in Ohio County, one in Union County and one in Webster County.
+Green River District Health Department officials reported 24 new confirmed COVID-19 cases Monday — 12 in Daviess County, seven in Henderson County, one in McLean County, two in Ohio County, one in Union County and one in Webster County.

-To date, the seven-county district has reported a total of 1,717 cases of the virus.
+To date, the seven-county district has reported a total of 1,717 cases of the coronavirus.

+Muhlenberg County Health Department officials reported four new cases Monday, bringing that county’s total to 629 cases.

 (0) comments